Divy1211/Paint/README.md

 # Paint
 1. I have coded a Paint program in Processing (a java animations library), my code is a bit messy but i think it will be readable enough.
 You can run the code in the Processing Developement Environment (PDE) itself.
-2. It has very basic . if you find a bug you can open a pull request
+2. It has very basic functionality only .
+If you find a bug you can open a pull request

 # Prerequisities
 1. You should have Java installed.